Alex314-dev/rc-racing-system/README.md

 3. Open the SELENIUM-IDE
 4. Open a project...
 5. Choose the SIDE file called "RC-RacingSystem.side", attached in the project
-6. Run the differerent tests.
+6. Run the different tests.
 Pay attention to the fact that the tests are based on a testing user (liranneta23), and therefore some tests would probably fail if you run them from different users (for instance the "logging-in test")
 7. In case you want to add tests by yourself: <br>
     a.
 Add a test (click on the "+" button near "Tests") <br>
     b.
 Click on "REC" (in the top right, below the 3 dots) <br>
     c.
 Navigate to the screen/s you wish to test <br>
     d.
 In case you want to test the value of a specific object, right-click on it, and then: <br>
     &emsp;Selenium-IDE --> Assert --> Text <br>
     e.
 The actions which are checked during the recording, including the "Asserts", will be added to the SELENIUM-IDE <br>
     f.
 Choose a test you want to examine, and "Run current test" <br>
     h.
 You can examine all the tests at once, by choosing "Run all tests"

 ### Database Unit Testing: